nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="600" />

 Currently, `MacroMap` and `CommandStack` are classes and are used directly in other components (without using an immediate interface).
 With the current version of the app, using interfaces for these classes to hide the implementation details are not very necessary.
-We do plan to introduce interfaces for these classes in future version of the app.
+We do plan to introduce interfaces for these classes in future version of the app as it makes the code base more consistent.

 ### Storage component